STEP 2 Get Involved: Develop Skills with a Part-Time Job, Club or Other Role

 Learning By Doing

-Employers are looking for people who can contribute in meaningful ways and communicate about their strengths and achievements.
+Employers are looking for people who can collaborate and contribute in meaningful ways and communicate about their strengths and achievements.

-These experiences build upon classroom learning, help you gain professional experience, build career-supporting skills and offer insights into industries and careers.
+Experiential learning is how you build upon your classroom learning, gain professional experience, build career-supporting skills and gain insights into industries and careers.

 All experiences have value.